 The overall Investment Fund totals $13 million, this will support up to 100 organisations.

 The process for applying for funding will not be burdensome for organisations, recognising they are already under significant pressure.
 It will be streamlined, quick and practical.
 Creative Victoria will contact eligible organisations directly with details in the week commencing 27 April 2020.

 What is the Victorian Government doing to help Victoria’s creative industries survive the impacts of coronavirus?

 The Victorian Government has announced $16.8 million of dedicated funding for Victoria’s creative sector, focused on small to medium organisations and independent practitioners.

 This urgent and immediate support will help maintain creative jobs and activity, help individuals and organisations to regenerate income, develop new work and provide new opportunities for creative community participation during the current shutdown.

 This support includes:

-- A new $13 million Strategic Investment Fund, open to Creative Victoria-funded, non-government arts and cultural organisations – spanning almost 100 festivals, performing arts companies, museums, galleries, and First Peoples, youth and culturally diverse arts organisations across Victoria.
+- A $13 million Strategic Investment Fund, open to Creative Victoria-funded, non-government arts and cultural organisations – spanning almost 100 festivals, performing arts companies, museums, galleries, and First Peoples, youth and culturally diverse arts organisations across Victoria.

-- A new $2.2 million Sustaining Creative Workers initiative offering quick response grants for impacted Victorian based independent artists, creative practitioners and micro-organisations, with five or more years of professional experience.
+- A $2.2 million Sustaining Creative Workers initiative offering quick response grants for impacted Victorian based independent artists, creative practitioners and micro-organisations, with five or more years of professional experience.

 - $1.6 million in grants through Creative Victoria’s funding programs, focusing on activities that can be undertaken in the current climate, such as the research and development of new creative works, professional development activities and new ways of reaching audiences.